Respect for Human Rights

 Environment and Human Rights Seminars

-The Bank holds environment and human rights seminars annually, and all directors and employees at the Bank are required to participate in at least one.
+The Bank provides seminars on the environment and human rights seminars annually, and all directors and employees at the Bank are required to participate in at least one.

 Human Rights Impact Assessment (Human Rights Due Diligence)